Ultimate Guide To Archery Bows 101

 Flatbow

-In archery talk, most say you can’t ever go wrong with a good flatbow.
+Most say you can’t go wrong with a good flatbow in archery talk.
 It is non-recurved and flat with relatively wide limbs that are rectangular in cross-section.
 Since the limbs are wider than some other bows, they will typically narrow and become deeper at the handle.

 The handle will also typically be rounded and non-bending for an easier grip.
 Think of it as a longbow’s sibling with shorter and wider limbs.
 This type of archery bow can be used in various kinds of archery.